brave/install.sh/README.md

-Script to install the Brave browser.
+Script to install the Brave browser

-It is designed to be piped directly into `sh`.
+It is designed to be piped directly into `sh`

-See https://brave.com/linux for manual installation instructions.
+See https://brave.com/linux for manual installation instructions